-(1) The Board may regulate recreational watercraft on all waters of this state.
-The Board's primary interest lies in waterways where public access for recreational boating is provided, available, allowed, or reasonably accomplishable and is commonly or frequently used by the general boating public.
+Scope (1) The Board may regulate recreational watercraft on all waters of this state.
+The Board's primary interest lies in waterways where public access for recreational boating is provided, available,

 (2) The Board will not normally regulate waters of this state which are surrounded exclusively by privately owned lands, are sufficiently small so as to preclude access or severely limit public boating use, or are inaccessible to the general boating public by ordinary and usual means.